 A citywide economic reawakening in 1994 led to new management and a complete refurbishment of the iconic New Yorker.
 Nearly 200 rooms were officially reopened later that year, and by 2000, over 1,000 elegantly renovated rooms were brought online.
 In addition, the hotel remodeled the famous Tick Tock Diner, making it a 24-hour eatery and confirming its place as a New York institution.

-The New Yorker continues to thrive, attracting visitors from all over the world, as well as from right here in NYC.
-With the Jacob Javits Convention Center just moments away and the revitalized West Side of Manhattan – particularly the 34th Steel corridor – becoming increasingly desirable, we’re confident that our hotel will enjoy continued success well into the future.
+The New Yorker Hotel continues to thrive, attracting visitors from all over the world, including those right here in NYC.
+With the Jacob Javits Covention Center and Hudson Yards just minutes away, and the revitalized West Side of Manhattan becoming increasingly desirable, we’re confident that our hotel will enjoy continued success well into the future.
 And we invite you to experience it with us!